gchure/phd/src/chapter_01/section_04_physiological_adaptation.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The parameter that we can say *a priori* is very likely to change is the repressor copy number $R$.
-In Chapters 2 and 3, we knew the total repressor copy number from previous work where the copy numbers were directly measured via quantitative Western blotting in a particular physiological state [@garcia2011].
+In Chapters 2 and 3, we had *a priori* knowledge of the total repressor copy number as previous work directly measured their values in a particular physiological state via quantitative Western blotting [@garcia2011].
 However, it has been known for nearly three-quarters of a century that the total protein content of the cell scales linearly with the growth rate [@schaechter1958; @jun2018], a phenomenon that has recently been queried at the single-protein level through